m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/_index.md

 $ opss-wallet.sh -n sample-ns -d sample-domain1 -s -r -wf /tmp/ewallet.p12 -ws sample-domain1-opss-walletfile-secret
 ```

-#### Deploy a WebLogic Server pod attaching a persistent volume
+#### Deploy a WebLogic Server pod to access the domain home on a persistent volume

-For DoPV domains, you will need to access the domain home on the shared volume with the 14.1.2.0 WebLogic Server version pod.
+For domain on persistent volume, you will need to access the domain home on the shared volume with the 14.1.2.0 WebLogic Server version pod.
 You can launch a running pod with the [PV and PVC helper script](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/kubernetes/samples/scripts/domain-lifecycle/pv-pvc-helper.sh).

 For example,